tastyigniter/docs/advanced/localization.md

 ## Overriding locale strings

 System users can override extension locale strings without altering the extension files to modify these strings.
-For example, you should create the locale file `lang.php` at the following location to override the locale string `sample_key` within the `lang.php` file of the `igniter/demo`  extension:
+For example, you should create the locale file `default.php` at the following location to override the locale string `sample_key` within the `default.php` file of the `igniter/demo`  extension:

 > You can also easily edit core and/or extension locale strings from the admin interface on the **Localization > Languages > Translations** page